 - Working directory

 In this text box, enter the directory from which the project will be launched.
-Or, click the Browse button (...) to select a directory.
+Or click the Browse button (...) to choose a directory.

 - Use remote machine

-To debug the application using a remote computer, select this check box and enter the path to the remote computer in the text box.
+To debug the application from a remote computer, select this check box, and enter the path to the remote computer in the text box.

 - Enable unmanaged code debugging

 This option specifies whether debugging of native code is supported.
-Select this check box if you are making calls to COM objects, or if you start a custom program written in native code that calls your project and you need to debug the native code.
+Select this check box if you are making calls to COM objects or if you start a custom program written in native code that calls your project and you must debug the native code.
 Clear this check box to disable debugging of unmanaged code.
-This option is cleared by default.
+This check box is cleared by default.

 - Enable SQL Server debugging

-Select this check box to enable debugging of SQL procedures from your Visual Basic application.
-Clear this check box to disable SQL Server debugging.
-This option is cleared by default.
+Select or clear this check box to enable or disable debugging of SQL procedures from your Visual Basic application.
+This check box is cleared by default.

 - Enable the Visual Studio hosting process

 Select this check box to enable the Visual Studio hosting process.
-This option is selected by default.
+This check box is selected by default.
 For more information, see Hosting Process (vshost.exe).